top of page

 If They Don’t Notice It...
 Why Bother?

+And the feedback will speak for itself.
 They won’t say, “The lighting was incredible,” or “The set design blew me away.”They’ll say:

 “I genuinely believed I was there.”“It felt real.”“I forgot it was a show.”